-What Can a Handyman Do in Bartlett, Illinois?
+What Can a Handyman Do Without a License in Bartlett, Illinois?

 In Illinois, there is no single statewide “general contractor” or “handyman” license for most ordinary repair/remodel work; instead, licensing is trade-specific (plumbing is state-licensed; electrical/HVAC are typically licensed locally), and permitting is handled by the city/village where the work occurs.
 In Bartlett (Cook & DuPage area), you should expect local contractor registration plus permits for many common projects even if you are a handyman.
 There is no widely-recognized Illinois statewide “handyman exemption” dollar threshold—your limits are driven by (1) whether the work enters a licensed trade and (2) whether the project requires a local building permit.